albhardy/albhardy.github.io/_pages/ref.md

 permalink: /ref/
 ---

-This section highlights what others mentioned about projects or events of interests.
+This section lists external readings, resources, or references from others that mentioned about projects or events I participated in.

 # 2019
 - NEC: [Ministry of Movement and NEC to collaborate on future of urban mobility](https://www.nec.com/en/press/201910/global_20191016_02.html)